coveo/source.coveo.com/_posts/2017-01-03-applying-site-search-best-practices-using-sitecore-part2.md

 This means that in order for your users to search for the content of an item, you need to generate a body or manually set certain fields to be free text searchable.

 In most Sitecore projects, fields on the items are only a fragment of what is displayed to the user when they visit the site.
 Most of the time, dynamic content will be generated when the page is rendered.
 This means that the best approach to create a document body when indexing is to simulate the visit of a user and index the rendered HTML of the pages.
-When installing Coveo for Sitecore, you will be prompted to index the rendered HTML, if you accept to do so, the HtmlContentInBodyWithRequestsProcessor is activated and will crawl the HTML content of each items with a layout.
+When installing Coveo for Sitecore, you will be prompted to index the rendered HTML, if you accept to do so, the [HtmlContentInBodyWithRequestsProcessor](https://developers.coveo.com/x/PADvAQ) is activated and will crawl the HTML content of each items with a layout.
 I will explain how to customize that processor in the next section.

 Alternatively, you might have a fairly simple project where field values is the majority of the content on your pages.
 In that case the [BasicHtmlContentInBodyProcessor](https://developers.coveo.com/x/dgDvAQ) could generate a simple body while improving your indexing performances.
 It does require more manual work, and you will need to plan ahead the development of your site.
 If you or anyone in your organisation decides to add dynamic content on your pages, you will need to find a way to add this content to the body.
 You could do so with a computed field or a processor in the indexing pipeline but I personaly prefer full HTML crawling since it greatly reduce setup and maintenance efforts.

 Appart from generating the body of the document, you might want your users to search against additional fields.
 Let say that you have a taxonomy field on your items.
 You might not show that field on your pages, but if a user searches for a keyword matching the value of the taxonomy field, you want the content tagged to be returned.
 You can make a field free text searchable in the field map section of the Coveo.SearchProvider.Custom.config file.
 See [here](https://developers.coveo.com/x/lIcdAg) for a step by step guide.

-#### Index the html body of pages and content of documents
+#### Index the HTML body of pages and content of documents

-I already mentioned the HtmlContentInBodyWithRequestsProcessor in the previous section.
+I already mentioned the [HtmlContentInBodyWithRequestsProcessor](https://developers.coveo.com/x/PADvAQ) in the previous section.
 This processor will make everything on your page searchable.
 This is a great tool, but it can break your relevance if not configured properly.

 Pages are full of repeating content (advertisements, links in the footer, navigation in the header, etc).
 Indexing this content will break relevance for keywords such as "home", "link", "back", "about", "contact" and more.
 Fortunatly, this can be fixed by adding simple HMTL comments on your pages.
 Here is an example: